norcams/iaas/docs/team/operations/patching.rst

 Patching other controller nodes
 -------------------------------

-For each for the production regions, `BGO` and `OSL`, do the following:

 #.
 Upgrade virtual nodes, while excluding the **httpd**, **mariadb**
    and **mod_ssl** packages.
 This is usually safe to do outside of a